-Common Proverbs: Who hasn’t used proverbs in their speech at some point in time?
+Who hasn’t used common proverbs in their speech at some point in time?
 We all have!
 Proverbs are an integral part of our daily communication.
-Having a strong knowledge of proverbs will not only help you increase your communication skills but will also help you do well in various competitive exams like TOEFL, IELTS, SSC-CGL etc. This blog will help you get an idea of some common English proverbs useful in everyday life.
+Having a strong knowledge of proverbs will not only help you increase your communication skills but will also help you do well in various competitive exams like TOEFL, IELTS, SSC-CGL etc. This blog provides an overview of English common proverbs, along with their meanings and examples, making them useful for everyday life.

 What is a Proverb?